 MAT-2006882 v2.0

-Indications: The Agilis™ NxT Steerable Introducer is indicated when introducing various cardiovascular catheters into the heart, including the left side of the heart through the interatrial septum.
+The Agilis™ NxT Steerable Introducer is indicated when introducing various cardiovascular catheters into the heart, including the left side of the heart through the interatrial septum.

-Contraindications: The Agilis™ NxT Steerable Introducer is contraindicated for previous intra-atrial septal patch, Known or suspected atrial myxoma, Myocardial Infarctions within the last two weeks, Unstable angina, Recent Cerebral Vascular Accident (CVA), Patients who do not tolerate anticoagulation therapy, Patients with an active infection, and Presence of atrial thrombus.
+The Agilis™ NxT Steerable Introducer is contraindicated for previous intra-atrial septal patch, Known or suspected atrial myxoma, Myocardial Infarctions within the last two weeks, Unstable angina, Recent Cerebral Vascular Accident (CVA), Patients who do not tolerate anticoagulation therapy, Patients with an active infection, and Presence of atrial thrombus.

-Warnings: Do not alter this device in any way.
+Do not alter this device in any way.
 Only those physicians who are trained in transseptal procedures and Abbott delivery systems should use this device.
 Do Not reuse this device.
 Thorough cleaning of biological and foreign material is not possible.
 Adverse patient reactions may result from reuse of this device.
 Maintain continuous hemodynamic monitoring throughout procedure.
 Always observe acceptable hemodynamics prior to advancing the dilator or any other component.
 Always withdraw components/aspirate slowly to minimize the vacuum created during withdrawal.
 From the sideport only – aspirate all air prior to fluid infusion.
 Provide continuous heparinized saline infusion while the introducer remains in the vessel.
 Fibrin may accumulate in or on the sheath tip during the procedure.
 To prevent dislodgment of potential thrombus, aspirate when removing dilator or catheter.
 Prior to removing the steerable introducer, reinsert the guidewire through the introducer, reintroduce the dilator over the guidewire, straighten the steerable introducer, then remove the dilator, guidewire, and introducer as a unit.
 Maximum in-vivo time: 7 hours.

-MAT-2301806 v1.0
+MAT-2301806 v2.0

-The BRK Transseptal Needle is used to puncture the interatrial septum during a transseptal procedure to gain left heart access.
+The BRK Transseptal Needle is used to puncture the interatrial septum during a transseptal catheterization procedure to gain left heart access.

 The BRK Transseptal Needle (TSN) is contraindicated for Previous interatrial septal patch or prosthetic atrial septal defect closure device, Any previous thromboembolic event, Known or suspected left atrial myxoma, Known or suspected myocardial infarction within the last two weeks, Unstable angina, Recent cerebral vascular accident (CVA), Patients who do not tolerate anticoagulation therapy and Patients with an active infection.